 - Strong organizational skills, including the ability to prioritize tasks.

-Home Delivered Meals Driver – Part-Time and Per Diem Drivers Needed
+Home Delivered Meals Driver – Per Diem Drivers Needed

 Transport Home Delivered Meals to home bound elders and community members who are disabled within a specific geographic area.
 Upon meal delivery, confirm that the consumer is safe and well and report any unusual circumstances.
 In this way, the Driver serves as a link between North Shore Elder Services and the consumer.